rubensworks/article-ldtraversal-security-short/content/related-work.md

 and no additional data is discovered during query execution.

 Concretely, LTQP typically starts off with an input query and a set of seed documents.
-The query engine then dereferences all seed documents via an HTTP GET request, discovers links to other documents inside those documents, and recursively dereferences those discovered documents.
+The query engine then dereferences all seed documents via an HTTP `GET` request, discovers links to other documents inside those documents, and recursively dereferences those discovered documents.
-Based on all the RDF triples that have been discovered from the discovered documents, query execution can be performed.
+Based on all the RDF triples that it extracts from the discovered documents, <span class="rephrase" data-author="RV">query execution</span> can be performed.
+<span class="comment" data-author="RV">discovery is part of execution</span>
 Since document discovery can be a very long (or infinite) process, an [iterative approach](cite:cites Squin) was introduced that allows query execution during the discovery process.
-Furthermore, since this discovery approach can lead to a huge amount of discovered documents, different [reachability criteria](cite:cites reachability_semantics) have been introduced as a way to restrict what links are to be followed for a given query.
+Furthermore, since this discovery approach can lead to a large number of discovered documents, different [reachability criteria](cite:cites reachability_semantics) have been introduced as a way to restrict what links are to be followed for a given query.

-So far, most research into LTQP has been in the areas of [formalization](cite:cites reachability_semantics,linktraversalfoundations), [performance improvements](cite:cites WalkingWithoutMap,linktraversalstrategies,linktraversalhybrid), and [query syntax](cite:cites LDQL).
+So far, most research into LTQP has happened in the areas of [formalization](cite:cites reachability_semantics,linktraversalfoundations), [performance improvements](cite:cites WalkingWithoutMap,linktraversalstrategies,linktraversalhybrid), and [query syntax](cite:cites LDQL).
 [One work has indicated the importance of _trustworthiness_](cite:cites guidedlinktraversal) during link traversal, as people may publish false or contradicting information, which would need to be avoided or filtered out during query execution.
 [Another work mentioned the need for LTQP engines to adhere to `robots.txt` files](cite:cites datasummaries) in order to not lead to unintentional denial of service attacks of data publishers.
-Given our focus on data-driven security vulnerabilities related to the LTQP engine of our work, we only consider this issue of _trustworthiness_ further in this work, and omit the security vulnerabilities from a data publisher's perspective.
+Given the focus of our work on data-driven security vulnerabilities related to LTQP engines, we only consider this issue of _trustworthiness_ further in this work, and omit the security vulnerabilities from a data publisher's perspective.